Western Canadian Hockey League Constitution

 can impact this order for the first round of the draft.

 The draft is conducted via e-mail and teams will be given 24-hours to make their pick.
 If a team times out on their selection, that team will be given auto picks (defined as the highest drafted player from the NHL draft of the same year still available).
-Teams who are left to auto pick can still submit a list to the Commissioner who will draft on your behalf.
+Teams, including those who are left to auto pick, can still submit a list to the Commissioner who will draft on your behalf.
+Teams not on auto picks can also designate a proxy to draft on their behalf.

 Draft Lottery- There is a draft lottery, which will follow the NHL’s draft lottery.
-The Commissioner will conduct the draft lottery during the playoffs and only the top 14 draft picks will be involved in the lottery.
-The winner will move to the first overall pick, and the move will only apply to the first round.
-The odds of winning the lottery are as follows:
+The Commissioner will conduct the draft lottery during the playoffs and only the top 14 draft picks will be involved in the lottery, with three lotteries being held to determine the top three selections.
+All selection slot changes will only apply to the first round.
+The odds of winning the lottery differ depending on the round, for better details see the 2016 Entry Draft results here: http://wchlforum.proboards.com/thread/10733/2016-wchl-entry-draft-lottery

 Team Relocation- WCHL teams can only move when an NHL team moves.
 The WCHL will relocate such a team when this occurs.